o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer/tutorial_multiplayer.md

     Source/AutoGen/MyFirstNetworkComponent.AutoComponent.xml
 ```

-Re-run cmake configure for your O3DE project, or build `MultiplayerSample.Static`:
+Re-run cmake configure for your O3DE project, or build `MultiplayerSample.Static`.
+The failure will be expected, since we have not written our code on top of the code-generated files.

 ```
 3>------ Build started: Project: MultiplayerSample.Static, Configuration: profile x64 ------